 - "Te quiero" literally translates to "I want you" and is the most common way of saying "I love you" in Spanish.
 Though to English speakers it may sound like it has a sexual connotation, that's not the case in Spanish.
 Parents and children will say "te quiero" to each other.
 Same with platonic friends and romantic partners—if you love someone in any sense of the word, te quiero is the way to go.

 - "Te amo" is used purely in the romantic sense.
-You won't hear it used among family and friends.
+You won't hear it used among family and friends—only romantic partners.

 Both "te quiero" and "te amo" are appropriate for professing your love to that special someone on Valentine's Day.
 However, keep in mind that "te amo" could be considered a little strong if you haven't been with your boyfriend or girlfriend for long.